 We are an outward-looking school, keen to draw on experiences from other schools and organisations to ensure that we offer our students the best school experience we can; but we are also an inward-looking school, always striving to overcome the next challenge in our development.

-We were delighted with our Key Stage 5 outcomes which showed us in ALPS Red for both Year 12 and Year 13 and record results for A*-B (50% A Level and 64% including BTEC).
+We were delighted with our Key Stage 5 outcomes which showed us in ALPS 2 for Year 12 and ALPS 4 (very close to a 3) for Year 13.
 This has led to outstanding progression to university with double the national average attending Russell Group universities including our first girl to attend Cambridge (Chemical Engineering) and one student studying medicine.
 This is the second year running that we have sent student to Cambridge and medicine.
 Our Sixth Form numbers are at a record level and are rising.